 - Survey of Church History I. Church history from the close of the apostolic age through medieval Catholicism and the Protestant Reformation.
 Prerequisites: HIS 113, 123.
-Alternate years, Fall 1983. - Survey of Church History II.
+Fall. - BIB 3723 Survey of Church History II.
 Post-Reformation church history, with special emphasis on the Restoration Movement in America.
 Prerequisites: HIS 113, 123.
-Alternate years, Winter 1984. - BIB 3813 American Religions.
+Winter. - BIB 3813 American Religions.
 A survey of the major denominations, sects, and cults of modern America.
 Special attention given to significant personalities and issues.
-Fall. - BIB 3913 Christian Evidences.
+Winter. - BIB 3913 Christian Evidences.
 A survey of the scientific, archaeological, historical, and Biblical evidences supporting the record and claims of the Bible.
-Alternate years, Winter 1983. - BIB 4933 Christian Ethics.
+Alternate years, Winter, 1984. - BIB 4933 Christian Ethics.
 An up-to-date survey of current social issues and a careful study of the Biblical response to each of these issues.
 Possible discussion topics: marriage, divorce, abortion, euthanasia, alcoholism, drugs, civil disobedience, birth-control, human sexuality, and race relations.
 Open only to Bible majors.
-Alternate years, Winter 1983. - BIB 4963 Systematic Christian Doctrine.
-A Biblical and historical study of the doctrines of revelation, God, creation, Christ, the Holy Spirit, man, eschatology, and related topics.
+Alternate years, Winter 1985. - Systematic Christian Doctrine.
+A biblical and historical study of the doctrines of revelation, God, creation, Christ, the Holy Spirit, man, eschatology, and related topics.
 Fall. - BIB 4983 Seminar in Biblical Interpretation.
 Textual, historical, and language knowledge and skills united within the framework of sound hermeneutical principles to develop proficiency in logical interpretation of scriptural passages.
 Prerequisite: GRE 114, 124.
 Winter.